Markdown syntax can be used to embed images in ISLE lessons, which takes the general form

 - Go to your ISLE dashboard and select the course.

 - Click the blue Course Data button (pie-chart symbol) in the top bar.

-- Click Upload file; select the file you wish to upload.
+- Click the green Upload file button; select the file you wish to upload.

 - To see the uploaded file and get the url, click Open next to the file name or use the button to directly copy the URL into your clipboard.